kavindukalinga/My-Python/README.md

 The mission of the Python Software Foundation is to promote, protect, and advance the Python programming language, and to support and facilitate the growth of a diverse and international community of Python programmers.

 # Use Python for…
-> Web Development: Django, Pyramid, Bottle, Tornado, Flask, web2py
+> Web Development: Django, Pyramid, Bottle, Tornado, Flask, web2py \n
 > GUI Development: tkInter, PyGObject, PyQt, PySide, Kivy, wxPython
 > Scientific and Numeric: SciPy, Pandas, IPython
 > Software Development: Buildbot, Trac, Roundup